 There are a few things you can do to protect yourself from gluten and/or wheat exposure that result from these sustainable, eco-friendly tableware, utensils, and straws:

 Skip the Straw: Since pasta straws are on the rise, it’s best to skip the straw altogether and sip your drink old-school style.
-You could also bring your own reusable metal straw.
+You could also ask for a plastic straw (gasp!) or bring your own reusable metal straw.

-Eat a Dedicated Gluten-Free Restaurants: There won’t be any surprise spoons made from wheat flour in these restaurants!
+Eat at Dedicated Gluten-Free Restaurants: There won’t be any surprise spoons made from wheat flour in these restaurants!

 - Contact MedWatch, FDA’s Safety Information and Adverse Event Reporting Program, at 800-332-1088, or file a MedWatch voluntary report at http://www.fda.gov/MedWatch.